 be at least an A, above 85% will be at least a B above 75% will be at least

 a C, above 65% will be at least a D (in most cases the actual curve is significently

-Contacting Me: I have office hours 2:30 - 4:30 Mondays and Wednesday.
+Contacting Me: I have office hours 4:15-5:15 Mondays and Wednesday 2:30 - 4:30.
 You can drop by at other times if I'm not busy, or make an appointment.
 I am never available before class.

 Special Needs: The Office of Disability Services implements the Americans with Disabilities Act (ADA), and insures that UAF students have equal access to the campus and course materials.
 We will work with the Office of Disabilities Services (203 WHIT, 474-7043) to provide reasonable accommodation to students with disabilities.

 Plagiarism etc: Plagiarism and cheating are matters of serious concern for students and academic institutions.
 This is true in this class as well.
 The UAF Honor Code (or Student Code of Conduct) defines academic standards expected at the University of Alaska Fairbanks which will be followed in this class.
 (Taken from the UAF plagiarism web site, which has many links with good information about this topic)

 Complaints and Concerns: You are always welcome to talk to me about anything, however, if you have a non-subject matter question or concern that cannot be resolved by me, contact the department chair, Dr. Wackerbauer, Physics Department Office, room 104 REIC.

 Alternate References: To see

 the same topics explained differently, try the following:

 Physics for Scientists and Engineers, Serway and Jewett.
 Fundementals of Physics, 8th edition, Halliday Renick and Walker.
 The Feynman Lectures on Physics, Richard Feynman ( a great set of books...and rather deep) Here is a good web site on how to study physics which might be of interest and use: How to study physics